smartnic/sigcomm21_artifact/README.md

 section 8 in the submitted paper) with similar or better throughput (i.e., the MLFFR) still holds.  [total estimated machine time: 15 hours; human time: 40 minutes]

+8. [Efficacy of safety checks](https://github.com/smartnic/sigcomm21_artifact#8-efficacy-of-safety-checks-table-7-in-the-submitted-paper-appendix): We provide scripts to reproduce the safety check result of optimized programs K2 produced (table 7 in the submitted paper appendix).
+We achieve this by checking whether the optimized programs can be loaded in the kernel or not.
+If so, it means that the program can pass the kernel verifier.
+The result shows that 35 among 38 programs can pass the kernel verifier.
+[total estimated machine time: 2 minutes 30 seconds; human time: 5 minutes.]

 ## Notes and caveats
 1. The results shown below can only be used for reference.